Posts Tagged ‘kitchen designer’

 You should have plenty of free counter space in your kitchen.
 If at all possible, use a non-wooden counter top, or one with a glazed cover.
 True wooden counter tops can be nicked easily, and store pathogens and other undesirables inside the cuts.
 With the same logic that is applied to wooden cutting boards, wooden counter tops should be cleaned very thoroughly after use, especially when handling raw meats.

 Gracie Gardner is an interior designer, photographer, and writer from Tucson, Arizona.
-She loves talking about cooking, kitchen remodeling, and design.
+She loves talking about cooking, kitchen remodeling, and kitchen design.

 There are many advantages of working with a professional kitchen designer…